tleonardi/nanocompore_pipeline/README.md

 `nextflow run pipeline.nf`

 ### Profiles
-The pipeline is shipped with 2 profiles: local (default) and yoda, which respectively run the processing on the local machine or on the Yoda HPC cluster at the EBI-EMBL.
+The pipeline is shipped with 3 profiles: local (default), lsf and aws_batch, which respectively run the processing on the local machine, an LSF cluster or an AWS Batch computer environment.
-The local profile limits the number of cuncurrent tasks to 10, which is reduced to 2 and 3 for Albacore and Nanopolish respectively.
+The local profile limits the number of cuncurrent tasks to 10, which is reduced to 2 and 3 for Guppy and f5c respectively.
-The Yoda profile if configured to use the LSF executor with dynamic memory management.
+The LSF profile if configured to use dynamic memory management.